Your cookie preferences

 Vodafone’s annual price hike isn’t the only price increase you might see from the provider.

-Once your fixed contract has ended, Vodafone may also raise your monthly price by a much larger 50-70%, based on Uswitch research in December 2023.
+Once your fixed contract has ended, Vodafone may also raise your monthly price by up to 44%, based on Uswitch research in July 2024.

 But there’s a simple way to avoid this particular price increase.
 Out-of-contract price hikes are a very common practice from providers, but Vodafone's seem to be some of the largest compared to the initial price customers signed up for.